whoiscc/riog-project/Document/GameInterface.markdown

 tag is required.
 TODO: The detail interface of `Timer` method.
 Notice that `Timer` only counts in-game time, it will be paused as well when the game is paused.

-Finally, a special *stage* type instance could be created by calling `Stage` method.
-The stage type is used to config the game globally, and at most one stage could be created at a time.
+Finally, a special *stage* type entity could be created by calling `Stage` method.
+The stage entity is used to config the game globally, and at most one stage could be created at a time.
 Currently, the only available config key is `eventList` which could be used to listen to per-game events.